jgclark/NotePlan-tools/README.md

 ![Video showing event creation](npTools-create_event.gif)

 Notes on this:
+- If no date is given on the line, and
 - If no finish time is set, then the event defaults to an hour.
 - You can use the shortcut `3PM` or `3-5PM` when you don't need to specify the minutes -- though NotePlan itself currently doesn't recognise this syntax for time blocks.
 You can specify minutes as well either using `3:45` or `3.15` formats.
 - If am/AM or pm/PM isn't given, then the hours are assumed to be in 24-hour clock